SketchUp: 3D Warehouse

 3D Warehouse is an open library in which SketchUp users may upload and download 3D models to share.
 The models can be downloaded right into the program.
 File sizes of the models can be up to 50 MB.
 Since 2014 Trimble has launched a new version of 3D Warehouse where companies may have an official page with their own 3D catalog of products.

 Patents

 SketchUp holds U.S. Patent 6,628,279, granted in September 2003, expired in 2021, on its "Push/Pull" technology.

 Software extensions

 SketchUp 4 and later support software extensions written in the Ruby programming language, which add specialized functionality.
 Many such extensions are available to others on the Trimble Extension Warehouse and many other 3rd party websites as well.
 SketchUp has a Ruby console, an environment which allows experimentation with Ruby.

 Some extension plugins for Sketchup are Enscape, Modelur, Sefaira, OpenStudio, V-Ray, Lumion.

-SketchUp Free, the web-based version, does not support extensions, which severely limits the functionality of the tool.
+SketchUp Free, the web-based version, does not support extensions, which limits the functionality of the tool.